The Times Higher Education Japan University Rankings 2018 methodology explores four key areas:

 - Student ability development (13 per cent)

 Does the university produce graduates that the market wants?
 How strong is the university’s reputation nationally?
-The outcomes area represents 20 per cent of the overall ranking.
+The outcomes area represents 20 per cent of the overall rankings.
 Within this, we look at:

 Does the university make efforts to attract an international student body and faculty?
-The environment area represents 16 per cent of the overall ranking.
+Does it prepare students for the global market?
+The environment area represents 20 per cent of the overall rankings.
 Within this, we look at:

 Our rankings table also offers information for prospective students on the following: